 How to Find an Estate Sale Company

 If you want to hire an estate-sale company, first check with professionals who often deal with death and downsizing: realtors, estate attorneys, and assisted-living facilities.
 It doesn’t hurt to ask friends, neighbors, and community organizations that serve the elderly.
-We’ve added estate-sale businesses as a category here at Checkbook.org; if you’ve used one of these businesses, please help others by submitting ratings for it.
+Here at Checkbook.org you’ll find a limited number of reviews of estate-sale businesses (it’s a new category and therefore not many members have rated them; if you’ve used one of these businesses, please help others by submitting ratings for it).

-Some companies advertise membership in the American Society of Estate Liquidators and the National Estate Sales Association.
+Some companies advertise membership in the American Society of Estate Liquidators (ASEL) and the National Estate Sales Association (NESA).
 Each lists members on its website.
-Although no certification program exists for estate-sale businesses, and some good companies don’t bother joining these types of groups, membership might at least confirms that an outfit sees its work as a profession, rather than a side business.
+While no certification program exists for estate-sale businesses (although NESA does offer coursework and training), and some good companies don’t bother joining these types of groups, membership might at least confirm that an outfit sees its work as a profession, rather than a side business.

 Also find out how long a given company has been in business, and how often it hosts sales.
 A long-running, busy estate-sale company is less likely to rip you off than a new business or an inexperienced individual.